-Adam Gibson is a Sydney journalist, editor, writer, lyricist, musician and artist whose work covers music, songs, travel writing, spoken word storytelling, installation art, performance works, sculpting, video work, painting and photography… In artwork terms, his work is fundamentally “landscape-based”, being influenced by the land and travel and the sense of being “in” and/or part of different environments, and the stories of the people who inhabit such land, with Australian stories and language and vernacular turn of phrase being very important.
+Adam Gibson is a Sydney performer, writer, lyricist, musician, and artist whose work covers spoken word storytelling, music, songs, travel writing, installation art, performance works, sculpting, video work, painting and photography… In artwork terms, his work is fundamentally “landscape-based”, being influenced by the land and travel and the sense of being “in” and/or part of different environments, and the stories of the people who inhabit such land, with Australian stories and language and vernacular turn of phrase being very important.

-He has worked in various forms and roles in the Australian media for over 25 years, plus as a teacher, lecturer and facilitator.
+He has performed in a wide range of capacities and worked in various forms and roles in the Australian media for over 30 years, plus as a teacher, lecturer and facilitator.

 Go to the home page of Air, light, time, space for a comprehensive look at things.